Rooibos-c/odin-recipes/README.md

 # odin-recipes

-This is a demonstration of a simple recipe website, consisting of rather simple HTML structures.
+This is a demonstration of a simple recipe website, consisting of rather simple HTML structures..